elbse/elbse/README.md

-# 👋 Hi, I'm **@elbse**.
+**👋 Hi, I'm Elbse**

-👩‍💻 I'm a Computer Science student exploring web development, blockchain, and emerging tech.
-Currently learning Laravel and Python, but still exploring different areas to find my focus.
-Always open to collaborating on innovative projects and learning along the way.
+I'm a Computer Science student passionate about building for the web and exploring the future of technology.
+My interests span web development, blockchain, and emerging tech, and I'm actively learning Laravel, Python, and modern development workflows.

+I enjoy experimenting, learning new tools, and collaborating on innovative ideas.

+🚀 About Me

+🎓 Computer Science student

+👩‍💻 Exploring full-stack development

+🔗 Curious about blockchain and decentralized systems

+📘 Currently learning Laravel, Python, and improving my backend fundamentals

+🤝 Open to collaborations, contributions, and new learning opportunities

 <p align="left">